Welcome to A1 Superstars! Professional Sports and Entertainment Talent Management and Consultants!

 We also are PERSONAL, in that we know show business is not a 9 to 5 job.
 As our client you will ALWAYS be able to reach us either in person or via message, and we WILL call you back.
 We are always there to help.
 Whether you are a seasoned veteran or a beginner. you will find our service impressive.

-So the burning question is, "Do I really need a professional talent manager?"
+So the burning question is, "Do I really need a Professional Talent Manager?"

-We at A1 Talent! can't answer that question for you.
+We at A1 Superstars! can't answer that question for you.
 But we will say that if you want MORE guidance, MORE contacts, MORE opportunities and MORE professionals at work for you, the answer should be, "Yes, to A1 Talent!"

 One of the most important things that needs to be stressed, is that we only want to work with you if you are COMMITTED TO SHOW BUSINESS!
 It takes a tremendous amount of work for us to build a career, so we will need you to treat your career just like any other professional (Doctor, Lawyer, etc.) would.
 You need to continue to train and be willing to go to auditions on which you are sent.
 We realize that there may be times that you can't make an audition, but if you feel that because of your JOB you will have problems going on your (or your child's) auditions, then DON'T SIGN WITH US!
 But, if you are SERIOUS about working with professionals to help you or your child succeed, then we WANT to work with YOU!